Thibet cloth

 Thibet cloth (Tibet cloth or Thibet) is a camlet made of goat's hair, originally from Tibet.

 Structure

 Thibet cloth is a weave of goat's hair made by Tibetans in Asia.
 It is a heavy and coarse material.
 The cloth is normally used in local men's clothing.
-Thibet can also be "a fine woolen fabric formerly used for dresses" or a fabric used for suits and coats and "finished with a soft smooth heavily-felted face".
+Thibet can also be defined as "a fine woolen fabric formerly used for dresses" or as a fabric used for suits and coats and "finished with a soft smooth heavily-felted face".

 Use

 The Thibet cloth was suitable for over-coats.